vshchutc/currencyConverter/README.md

 # Application architecture:

-##API
+## API
  -- base:
- the wrapper for api calls, where we update requests with global data or environment variables -- converter: converter related api;
+ the wrapper for api calls, where we update requests with global data or environment variables.
+ -- converter:
+ converter related api.

 ## Components
  - converter: